Campus Kitchen at Kent State Wins Programming Award

-The Haymaker Farmer’s Market draws a big crowd with each season.
+The Haymaker Farmers’ Market, located in Kent, Ohio, draws a big crowd with each season.
 Over the summer, Campus Kitchen at Kent State student volunteers made a new partnership with the farmers.
 The students conducted food demonstrations and provided nutrition information for the customers, and the local community embraced the students’ efforts.

 “I think we received the award because our students are committed to making a difference in the community,” said Ann Gosky, senior special assistant for quality initiatives and curriculum, and project advisor for the Campus Kitchen at Kent State.
 “And that’s evident.
 They’ve been excited about the project from the beginning and they’ve shared that excitement with other students.”